 Bad habits contribute to many sleep problems.

-It’s hard to break and make habits, but, once established, they run effortlessly in the background of our lives.
+It’s hard to break old habits, and to make new ones.
+But once a new habit is established, it generally runs effortlessly in the background of our life.

 Reserve your bedroom for sleep, dressing and sex.
 Nothing else.

 The underlying idea is to associate your bedroom with restfulness and sleep, eliminating activities connected with wakefulness or stress.

 Insomniacs shouldn’t stay in bed when they’re not sleeping.
 By getting out of bed, you avoid making a connection in the mind between the bed and sleeplessness.

 “If you are not asleep after 20 minutes, then get out of the bed,” says the American Academy of Sleep Medicine.

 6. Try a sleep app

 Healthline reviewed sleep apps for Apple and Android devices recently.